-Reported: Monthly and Quarterly Discharge Monitoring Reports; weekly sampling is reported in tributaries.
+Reported: Monthly and Quarterly Discharge Monitoring Reports; weekly sampling is reported in the monthly reports and ASER tributaries.

 Rationale: Monitor effluent and surface water runoff as it is discharged to the receiving streams and parameters required by permit KY0004049.
 Locations are shown on Figure C.12.